 Traefikbinds your domain, issues and renews Let's Encrypt certificates, and load-balances traffic.
 Routes are declarative, so a relocated box re-binds them automatically — the deploy layer and the disaster-recovery layer are the same layer.

 Need a target box?
 Queue one.
-HostSSH provisions fresh VPSes across Hostinger, Hetzner, DigitalOcean, Vultr and AWS, installs the base stack, and hands back a ready node — whether it's the destination of a migration or just more capacity.
+HostSSH provisions fresh VPSes on Hostingertoday (with bring-your-own machines always supported), installs the base stack, and hands back a ready node — whether it's the destination of a migration or just more capacity.
+Hetzner, DigitalOcean, Vultr and AWS drivers expand the same queue.

 The queue tracks each provision through to a healthy, reachable server, retries transient provider failures, and surfaces the result in the same fleet view as everything else.